k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 ### 2.1.
 Action Significance Monitor

-This new module will sit between the Core Game Engine and the LLM Integration Module.
+This new module (`internal/game/actionsignificance/monitor.go`) has been implemented to sit between the Core Game Engine and the LLM Integration Module.
 Its purpose is to filter and batch player actions, ensuring that LLM calls are only triggered for events deemed significant by the game design.

-*   **Action Logging:** The Core Game Engine will be modified to log all player actions (e.g., `move`, `attack`, `talk`, `use item`) to a temporary, per-player, per-entity (NPC/Owner/Questmaker) action buffer.
-Each logged action will include its type, relevant parameters, and a timestamp.
+*   **Action Logging:** The Core Game Engine has been modified to log all player actions (e.g., `move`, `attack`, `talk`, `use item`) to a temporary, per-player, per-entity (NPC/Owner/Questmaker) action buffer.
+Each logged action includes its type, relevant parameters, and a timestamp.
-    *   **Action Buffer Location & Garbage Collection:** The action buffer will be an in-memory map, likely attached to the active player's session object.
+    *   **Action Buffer Location & Garbage Collection:** The action buffer is an in-memory map, likely attached to the active player's session object.
 When a player logs out, their session and the associated action buffer will be destroyed, ensuring proper garbage collection.
 *   **Hardcoded Prompt Prefixes:** The fundamental role and identity of Owners, Quest Owners, and Questmakers will be defined by hardcoded, static prompt prefixes.
 These prefixes will be prepended to the dynamic `LLMPromptContext` retrieved from the database, ensuring consistent and unalterable core instructions for the LLM.
 The `LLMPromptContext` field in the database will *only* contain customizable personality traits, goals, or specific instructions that can change dynamically, not their core identity or function.
-*   **Significance Scoring:** Each player action type will have a predefined "significance score."
-This score will be configurable (e.g., in the database via the web editor from Phase 1).
-The relevance of an action to a specific LLM entity (NPC, Owner, Questmaker) will also be determined by its target and context.
+*   **Significance Scoring:** Each player action type has a predefined "significance score."
+This score is configurable (e.g., in the database via the web editor from Phase 1).
+The relevance of an action to a specific LLM entity (NPC, Owner, Questmaker) is also determined by its target and context.
     *   For **NPCs**: Actions directly involving the NPC (e.g., `talk to NPC_X`, `attack NPC_X`) or actions within the NPC's immediate vicinity.
     *   For **Owners**: Actions targeting entities or resources within the Owner's monitored domain (e.g., `attack town_guard`, `steal from market_stall` for a `town_council_owner`), or actions within rooms/zones associated with the Owner.
     *   For **Questmakers**: Actions directly targeting quest objectives (e.g., `recover item_X`, `defeat NPC_Y`), or actions moving towards quest-relevant locations, or actions involving quest-related NPCs.
-    *   Example Scores:
+    *   Example Scores (configured in `main.go` for now, will be database-driven later):
         *   `move`: Low significance (e.g., 1 point)
         *   `look`: Low significance (e.g., 0 points)
         *   `say`: Medium significance (e.g., 2 points)